MaksBelenko/SimplePDFBuilder/README.md

 </tr>
 </table>

 _pdfData_ contains the data of the PDF which is used in PDFView's document property of PDFKit.
-See section [How to create a custom PDF Preview] for more information.(#How-to-create-a-custom-PDF-Preview) for more details
+See section [How to create a custom PDF Preview](#How-to-create-a-custom-PDF-Preview) for more information.